TosbackCgusBridge-Bot/CGUs-versions/Aeropostale/Privacy Policy.md

 *   Refer a Friend

 0 Your Shopping Cart is Empty FREE SHIPPING
-OVER $50 Search Catalog Search It's Never Too Early To Get Gifting. **EXTRA 15% OFF** 5+ Items From Our Essentials Shop Online Only.
+OVER $50 Search Catalog Search Online Only.
 Limited Time Only.
-Use Code: **FLASH15** Details Shop Girls Essentials Shop Guys Essentials Oneness is unity, celebrating individuality, living in harmony, and supporting one another.
+FREE SHIPPING On Purchases Over $50 or When You Buy **HOODIES OR JOGGERS** Details Shop Girls Hoodies Shop Guys Hoodies Shop Girls Joggers Shop Guys Joggers Oneness is unity, celebrating individuality, living in harmony, and supporting one another.
 Oneness is unity, celebrating individuality, living in harmony, and supporting one another In Stores &.
 Online TAKE 50-70% OFF Including Gifts and New Arrivals In Stores &.
 Online TAKE 50-70% OFF EVERYTHING Including Gifts and New Arrivals Shop Girls Shop Guys Shop Girls Shop Guys 21 FITS &.
 94 WASHES #INAEROJEANS Available in Sizes 000-18.
 Short, Regular &.
 Long Short, Regular &.
-Long FREE SHIPPING ON AERO JEANS In Stores &.
+Long In Stores &.
 Online BUY 1 PAIR OF AERO JEANS GET 1 FREE IT'S THE SEASON TO GIFT &.
-GET Free Shipping on your entire purchase when you buy jeans.
-Shop Girls Jeans Shop Guys Jeans FREE SHIPPING ON AERO JEANS In Stores &.
+GET Shop Girls Jeans Shop Guys Jeans In Stores &.
 Online BUY 1 PAIR OF AERO JEANS GET 1 FREE IT'S THE SEASON TO GIFT &.
-GET Free Shipping on your entire purchase when you buy jeans.
-Shop Girls Jeans Shop Guys Jeans COME TOGETHER AS ONE · CELEBRATE AS ONE · COME TOGETHER AS ONE · CELEBRATE AS ONE · COME TOGETHER AS ONE · CELEBRATE AS ONE · COME TOGETHER AS ONE · CELEBRATE AS ONE · Be inspired by the unique, individual styles of our global ambassadors.
+GET Shop Girls Jeans Shop Guys Jeans COME TOGETHER AS ONE · CELEBRATE AS ONE · COME TOGETHER AS ONE · CELEBRATE AS ONE · COME TOGETHER AS ONE · CELEBRATE AS ONE · COME TOGETHER AS ONE · CELEBRATE AS ONE · Be inspired by the unique, individual styles of our global ambassadors.
 Shop their looks.
 Enter Aero World Aeropostale believes in a world where Oneness is a worthy pursuit.
 In an age where bullying, polarizing news cycles and social pressures inundate our consciousness Aero Oneness sends a message of unity and celebrates that we are all wonderfully different and unique.
 Be inspired by the unique, individual styles of our global ambassadors.
 Shop their looks.
 Enter Aero World COME TOGETHER AS ONE · CELEBRATE AS ONE · COME TOGETHER AS ONE · CELEBRATE AS ONE · COME TOGETHER AS ONE · CELEBRATE AS ONE · COME TOGETHER AS ONE · CELEBRATE AS ONE · SLIM &.
 THICK CURVY JEAN Booty-enhancing jean with a magic gap-proof waistband that highlights your curves.
 Shop Curvy Jeans SLIM &.
 THICK CURVY JEAN Booty-enhancing jean with a magic gap-proof waistband that highlights your curves.
 Shop Curvy Jeans HOODIES &.
 SWEATSHIRTS Next-level statement layers designed to keep you warm while you stand out.
 In Stores &.
 Online $12 &.
 UP Shop Girls Shop Guys AERO OUTERWEAR Easy, everyday styles (feat. cozy puffers &. classic denim jackets with cool new details) OFFER AN EXTRA LAYER OF LOVE THIS HOLIDAY.
 OFFER AN EXTRA LAYER OF LOVE THIS HOLIDAY.
 In Stores &.
 Online $18 &.
 UP Shop Girls Shop Guys Shop Girls Shop Guys In Stores &.
 Online AERO TEES BUY 1 GET 2 FREE Our Signature tees are specially washed and treated for a one-of-a-kind look and feel.
 Shop Girls Tees Shop Guys Tees #AEROWORLD Here, we are one.
 Tag @aeropostale and #AeroWorld for a chance to be featured on our site #InAero Rylie was adopted by Aero through Best Friends
 Animal Society and is now part of the Aero family.
 She
 attends meetings, photo shoots and visits stores with the Aero team.
 Join Aero in donating over $200,000 to Best
 Friends Animal Society.
 Best Friends is a non-profit